MarkDekker/CarND-Traffic-Sign-Classifier-Project/project_writeup.md

 ## **Design and Test a Model Architecture**

-### Image pre-porcessing
+### Image pre-processing

 1. According to [LeCun and Sermanet](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) working in grayscale reduces the processing requirements and does not appear to impact classification significantly.
 Intuitively this seems strange though, since the colour information clearly carries information that aids in distinguishing between classes.
 (Take the priority road, stop and keep right signs which are yellow, red and blue respectively)

    For this reason, the number of colour channels is defined by a parameter in my solution, to be able to switch between colour and grayscale easily.

-2. The next step was to scale the pixel data to have zero mean and unit norm for the entire image.
+2. The next step was to scale the pixel data to have zero mean and unit norm for each image.
 The tensor flow function `tf.image.per_image_standardization()` was used for this.
 The normalising is particularly useful for this data set, extracting a lot of additional detail from the images.

    Below are some examples of the conversion: